Posts tagged Massachusetts.

 Guess what?
 You know those SEC disclosures about pending litigation that publicly held companies are required by law to make?
 Well, if an employer says too much, it may be "retaliating" against the litigants.

 I am not making this up.
 International Monetary Systems, Ltd., is facing a jury trial on a retaliation claim made by a former employee.
-The company is going ...
+The company is going to trial because it listed ...

 By David Phippen of our Metro D.C.
 Office.